Strangers (2007 Hindi film)

-Strangers is a 2007 Indian Hindi-language thriller film directed by Aanand L. Rai and starring Jimmy Sheirgill, Kay Kay Menon, Nandana Sen, Sonali Kulkarni.
+Strangers is a 2007 Indian Hindi-language thriller film directed by Aanand L. Rai starring Jimmy Sheirgill, Kay Kay Menon, Nandana Sen, and Sonali Kulkarni.
 It is an adaptation of the 1951 Alfred Hitchcock film Strangers on a Train, which was based on the 1950 novel Strangers on a Train by Patricia Highsmith.

 Synopsis

-Rahul, a flop writer, and Sanjeev Rai, a management professional giant, are travelling in business class compartment of train in England from Southampton to London.
-The claustrophobia of closed space and fact that they both are Indians binds them in chatting.
-The chatting gets more and more personal and they both learn that they are not happy with their married lives.
+Rahul, a flop writer, and Sanjeev Rai, a management professional giant, are travelling in a business-class compartment of a train in England from Southampton to London.
+The claustrophobia of closed space and the fact that they both are India bind them, and they start chatting.
+The chatting gets more and more personal, and they both learn that they are not happy with their married lives.
 Rai is living a miserable life.
-After his son's death, his wife Nandini is in state of madness.
-Likewise, Rahul is not respected by his wife Preity after crash of his ambitious career as writer.
-Rahul and Sanjeev Rai come to a mutual conclusion that the only way to get out of their painful life is to kill each other's wife.
+After his son's death, his wife Nandini is in a state of madness.
+Likewise, Rahul is not respected by his wife Preity after the crash of his ambitious career as a writer.
+Rahul and Sanjeev Rai come to a mutual conclusion that the only way to get out of their painful lives is to kill each other's wives.
 But what happens actually thereafter?